Daniel Hannan: Health care

-At the same time, he made the wider point that:we seem to have lost the notion that a backbencher speaks for himself.
+he also said:we seem to have lost the notion that a backbencher speaks for himself.
 I like David Cameron, and want him to be Prime Minister, not least so that Britain stops racking up debt.
 But the idea that I therefore agree with him on every issue is, when you think about it, silly.

 In 2015, writing for The Washington Examiner, Hannan claimed the popular support for the NHS in the UK was a consequence of the wider public being "passively conscripted" by a "knot of hardline leftists" like those who had harassed his mother after he criticised the NHS.
 He told his readers "This is your last chance to strangle Obamacare at birth; flunk it, and you won't get another."

 Enoch Powell

 Hannan provoked criticism in August 2009 when it emerged that he had praised the Conservative politician Enoch Powell as "somebody who understood the importance of national democracy, who understood why you need to live in an independent country and what that meant, as well as being a free marketeer and a small-government Conservative."

 Hannan nonetheless disagrees with Powell's most famous policy view, his anti-immigration stance, stating, "For what it's worth, I think Enoch Powell was wrong on immigration...
 Being an immigrant myself, I have particular cause to be grateful for Britain's understated cosmopolitanism."

 Writing on The Telegraph website, Hannan said: "I'm surprised that no one has picked up on the thing that I most admire about Enoch Powell, namely his tendency to ignore conventional wisdom and think things through from first principles.
 Like Rowan Williams, he always did his hearers the courtesy of addressing them as intelligent adults.
 Both men regularly got into trouble in consequence, either because they were genuinely misunderstood or because their detractors affected to misunderstand them.
 Neither responded by dumbing down.
 That, in politics, takes a special kind of integrity."